Northeast Kingdom Arts Excursions | Fall 2020

 In Greensboro village, on the shore of Caspian Lake, two galleries sit kitty corner from each other.
 Borealis Studios is the workplace and showroom of glass artist Devin Burgess and ceramic artist Jerilyn Virden and is open by appointment.
 Miller’s Thumb Gallery, set in a historic gristmill, features the work of over 100 Vermont artists and is open Thursday through Sunday from 11 a.m. to 5 p.m.

-South of Burke Mountain is the NEK's largest town, Saint Johnsbury, home of Catamount Arts and a thriving creative community.
-Now showing in downtown storefront windows through Nov.
-18 is “StJ Art on the Street Autumn Exhibition,” a public art project featuring works from a selection of Northeast Kingdom artists.
+The NEK's largest town is Saint Johnsbury, home of Catamount Arts and a thriving creative community.
+Now showing in downtown storefront windows through Feb.
+28 is “StJ Art on the Street Winter NEK Starlight Exhibition,” a public art project featuring works from a selection of Northeast Kingdom artists.
 At 166 Eastern Ave., you’ll find the 16-panel “Musaic Project” depicting four genres of music along with the seasons.
 The mural was created by artist Tara Goreau in collaboration students at St. Johnsbury School, Concord School, Newark Street School, and Walden School, and sponsored by Catamount Arts.
 Also in the Art on the Street exhibit are works by Benjamin Barnes, Naomi Bossom, Laura Heijn, Anni Lorenzini, and Trenny Robb.

 On display at 142 Eastern Ave. is the Community COVID Discovery Quilt, with 16 “quilting” squares submitted and assembled by community members of all ages who answered the question, “What have you discovered or learned while staying at home during the COVID-19 pandemic, something that brought you joy, inspired you, something you may pursue after life goes back to ‘normal’?”